spmasterman/tutor-directory/README.md

 Tests run against an SQLLite database that gets created on bootstrap, and replaced when you call restoreDatabase() - this happens in the setUp() for FixturesWebTestCase classes - so if you want to test with test data, extend this.

+There isn't anything like 100% coverage - I'm chipping away at it.
+Haven't yet worked out how to test file uploads etc, and haven't even started testing some of the ajax endpoints.
+They work - because the site works - but to be truly finished I probably need to write a bunch more functional tests.

+phpUnit is declared as a composer dependency - so if you want to run these tests in phpStorm you must

+ 1. Use a custom autoloader: pathtoproject/vendor/autoload.php
+ 2. Configuration file: pathtoproject/app/phpunit.xml
+ 3. Bootstrap file: pathtoproject/app/bootstrap.test.php

 ### Data Fixtures
 I use Alice and Faker to generate fake fixture data in YML files.
 Fixture files are numbered 10,20,30... etc to specify the dependency order.
-Non production fixtures are 500, 490, 480 etc and should only load in the Dev environment
+Non production fixtures are 500, 490, 480 etc and should only load in the Dev environment.
+There is a separate folder for test fixtures - the tests themselves are intimately tied to these fixtures.
+There may be instances where the tests and the fixtures are tied too closely together and make for a brittle system i.e. if you want to add things to the fixtures etc. If its too painful - just create a new environment for what you want to do

 ### Bundles
 There are 4 bundles :